 Motivation is the it I’m referring to.
 Motivation is simply your eagerness or desire to do something.
 Honestly, some days I don’t feel like springing out of bed to seize the day.
 Some days, I’m not fired up to take the hill of goals I or someone else set for me.
 Nor am I always inspired to take part in the political Merengue that permeates corporate culture.
 Though, on the other hand, I am not interested in lounging around the house or willing to spend the day as the song lyrics of Otis Redding goes:

 We live in a frenzied world and sometimes life can be a zany ride.
 This leaves the window open just enough for the daily barrage of stressors to negatively affect your wellbeing.
 It numbs your ability to reason, feel and be responsive in the present moment and leaves you mindlessly functioning on autopilot.
 I’ve been there, you have been there.
 But, no one wants to stay there.
 Why?
 It can create an internal stream of stress and diminish happiness.
 What to do?
-If you haven’t started the journey already, begin your quest for mindfulness.
+If you haven’t started the journey already, begin your quest for mindfulness with these five tips.

 Be mindful of the very moment you are living.
 Start exactly this second.
 You don’t wait . . . ~ Alexandra Stoddard